Barrett says she won’t give issues 'thumbs up or thumbs down' as Dems grill nominee on ObamaCare, Trump

 "If I were confirmed you would be getting Justice Barrett, not Justice Scalia," she said, "but I'm not going to express a view ... for the same reasons that I've been giving."

-She then quoted Ginsburg's philosophy on judicial hearings: "No hints, no previews, no forecasts."
+She then Ginsburg's philosophy on judicial hearings: "No hints, no previews, no forecasts."

 Sen. Ted Cruz, R-Texas, said that even if Roe v.
-Wade were overturned with Barrett on the court in almost all cases there would still be access to abortion.
+Wade were overturned with Barrett on the court in many cases there would still be access to abortion.

 "There are a great many jurisdictions ... who even if Roe v.
 Wade were no longer the law of the land," would continue to allow abortion.
 Cruz then criticized the kinds of Democrats he said Democrats would like that would allegedly "strike down every single reasonable restriction."